TomisinJ/tomisinj/README.md

 - Adapted to using new technologies and debugging
 - Frequent pair programming

-**Before joining Makers Academy, I used online programming courses to support my self-led learning (May '20 - May '21)**
+## Education and Further Learning

+**Makers Academy (Jul '21 - Nov '21)**

+- Focused on Object Oriented Programming and Behaviour Driven Development
+- Integrated XP values and SOLID principles into projects
+- Practiced Test driven Development and Domain Modelling
+- Gained knowledge on MVC with full stack web development
+- Established wellbeing practices with each project
+- Adapted to using new technologies and debugging
+- Frequent pair programming

-- **Python for Everybody** - University of Michigan
+- **Python for Everybody** - University of Michigan (May '21 - Jun '21)
+- **Technology Internship Experience** - Bright Network (Jul '20)
-- **Introduction to Web Development** - Code First:Girls
+- **Introduction to Web Development** - Code First:Girls (Apr '20 - Jun '20)
-- **Technology Internship Experience** - Bright Network
-- **Responsive Web Design, JavaScript Algorithms and Data Structure Certifications** - freeCodeCamp
+- **Responsive Web Design, JavaScript Algorithms and Data Structure Certifications** - freeCodeCamp (Apr '20 - Jun '20)
 - **Harvard CS50** _in progress_

-**The University of Manchester (Sep '15 - Jun '18)**

-- BSc International Business, Finance and Economics
+**The University of Manchester (Sep '15 - Jun '18)** BSc International Business, Finance and Economics
 - Played for the Women’s Hockey Club and Campus League teams
 - Cameraman for FuseTV Media Society